Willunga 100, `Trott Vineyard` Blewitt Springs Grenache

 Vineyards

 The dry grown Grenache bush vines used for this wine were sourced solely from the top 12 rows of Sue Trott’s vineyard in Blewitt Springs, which was planted in 1952.
-This is the highest part of the vineyard, at 210 metres above sea level, and it benefits from cool breezes coming off the Gulf of St. Vincent.
-These breezes not only protect the fruit from diseases and help enhance the aromatic character of the wine but they also ensure that the temperature is slightly cooler than it is lower down in the McLaren Vale.
+This is the highest part of the vineyard, which benefits from cool breezes coming off the Gulf of St. Vincent, creating slightly cooler days and noticeably cooler nights than the McLaren Vale floor.
+These breezes protect the fruit from diseases and help enhance the aromatic character of the wine.
 The soil is deep Maslin Sand over a clay and ironstone base.

 Vintage